ericwinarta/marketplace-website-automation/README.md

 * Java Development Kit (JDK) 21.0.2  installed on your machine.
 You can download it from [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).
 * Maven installed on your machine.
 You can download it from here [here](https://maven.apache.org/download.cgi).
 * An Integrated Development Environment (IDE) such as Eclipse.
-* TestNG plugin installed in your IDE
+* TestNG plugin installed in your IDE.
+* Installed browser (chrome, firefox, or edge).

 ## Setup
 1. Clone the repository to your local machine: